oweb36/mws-docs/Freedom Boards/Future.md

 	AngelSaph would also obtain wings.
 Metalic wings.
 He can fly.

 	His halo would also be harder, so its harder to damage.
 Now you can't just hit him and expect it to break, but his back is still his achilles' heel.

+	## Biology

+	His biological organs will matured.
+They have reached post-puberty stages.
+He is an adult by this point.

+	## Psychology

+	He would become more mature, and way tougher mentally.
+He would still be empathetic to others and still depressed.
 - [ ] [GiSY](GiSY.md) would become taller.
 She would also become a partial angel like [AngelSaph](AngelSaph.md).
 Like AngelSaph, she would later also have some of her body partially become flesh the AngelSaph way.
 So she would later become an enchanced cyborg being.
+She would be biologically female in this case.

 	Her halo would behave like AngelSaph, except the emotional indications because she is more noticable about her mental and emotional health unlike AngelSaph.
 Her halo is unique though, as its made of 18K rose gold, giving her halo a unique look.
 Her halo also looks like a lower-grade-quality version of [AngelSaph](AngelSaph.md)'s halo.
 Its as if her halo has been broken and then someone poorly rewelded bits of her halo again.